mjyeaney/CustomVisionParallelScoring/README.md

     <img src="docs/rotation-example-1.png">
 </p>

-Once the images are segmented, they can be used to build a Custom Vision model using the process outlined at [3].
+Once the images are segmented, they can be used to build a Custom Vision model using the process outlined [here][3].
 Optionally, we could also automate the upload and training steps, assuming we have defect coordinates apriori to running the utilities.

 Regardless of the method used to build the model, the final step will be to leverage the scoring API of the model in order to identify/classify a source image.
 The process of scoring an original source images begines much the same way as outlined above, where the source image is segmented into smaller tiles.
 Each of these tiles is then submitted (in parallel) to the Custom Vision scoring API endpoint, which returns classification and/or object identification bounding box details.